 "This is an important safety net for those for whom gambling is not a safe or risk-free activity.
-The MGC has implemented an evidence-based practice such as Voluntary Self-Exclusion, and further enhanced it to strengthen its efficacy.
-The MCCG stands ready to provide any additional resources and referrals for those enrollees in need," said Marlene Warner, executive director of MCCG.
+The MGC has implemented an evidence-based practice, Voluntary Self-Exclusion, and further enhanced it to strengthen its efficacy.
+The Mass.
+Council stands ready to provide any additional resources and referrals, in the casino and out in the community, for those enrollees in need," said Marlene Warner, executive director of MCCG.

-Visit the GameSense website to review most Frequently Asked Questions about VSE.
+Visit the GameSense website to review most Frequently Asked Ouestions about VSE.